PE

 KS3 / KS4 Practical Assessment

-All students have 2-PE-lessons per week and at the start of the course will undergo a two-week baseline testing programme at the start of Year 7 to ide4ntify their level of current achievement in line with National Curriculum guidelines.
+All students have 2-PE-lessons per week and at the start of the course will undergo a two-week baseline testing programme at the start of Year 7 to identify their level of current achievement in line with National Curriculum guidelines.
 This also includes a health-related-fitness programme and skill-related-fitness tests.
 Year 7 students follow a varied and challenging programme, consolidating Key Stage 2 work and establishing skills, knowledge and understanding relating to the Year 7, 8 & 9 programme of study.
 Activities are taught in units of work.
 On completion of a unit a numerical grade will be awarded by staff based on the students practical ability in that activity.

 This plan continues into Year 8 and Year 9, where students will continue to experience a broad and balanced curriculum with a spiralling level of difficulty from the previous year.